Venice has a lot to offer to the curious traveller.

 - Church of Santa Corona – see the precious works of art by Bellini and Montagna.
 Worship the thorn from Christ’s Crown which has been sheltered here for centuries (for security reasons, the thorn is shown to the public only on big Christian holidays, the rest of the time it is kept in the nearby Diocesan Museum);

 - Villa Capra ‘La Rotonda’ and Villa Valmarana ai Nani – within a short walk from Vicenza’s train station, you can see two of the most famous and most beautiful Venetian villas.
 La Rotonda is one of the most copied buildings in the world and it has inspired the design of the White House.

 For all that it has to offer, Vicenza keeps itself away from the trodden tourist track.
 This makes it all the lovelier to explore and peaceful to enjoy.
-If you are an architecture aficionado or are looking for that rare gem of a city which has it all but it lacks crowds and cheapened attractions, come to Vicenza for a day trip to remember for years to come.
+If you are an architecture aficionado or are looking for that rare gem of a city which has it all but it lacks crowds and cheapened attractions, come to Vicenza for a day trip from Venice to remember for years to come.

 Travel Times: From 43 mins (Frecciarossa) and from 45 mins (Regionale Veloce).